Website Accessibility Design Guidelines

 To help us serve you better, please include the following information when contacting us:

-- the format in which you prefer to receive the material, and
+- The format in which you prefer to receive the material

 Web Browser Accessibility Tools

 Many popular web browsers contain built-in accessibility tools.
-Please follow the links below for instructions on optimizing web browsers for persons with accessibility issues.
+Please follow the following links for instructions on optimizing web browsers for persons with accessibility issues:

 - Internet Explorer Accessibility Information